StealthGuy/CTF-Writeups/SnykCon2025/Web/WHO IS JH.md

 ![Image](https://github.com/user-attachments/assets/04c1cda4-8b8d-4e33-891f-73f1238f3d9b)

-I can upload an allowed image with extension JPG, PNG, GIF and see it in the log file:
+I can upload an allowed image with a JPG, PNG, or GIF extension and see it in the log file:

 ![Image](https://github.com/user-attachments/assets/9f050206-19a3-489a-afa4-010ba85ed7e8)

-With **curl** on the terminal:
+With **curl** in the terminal:

 ![Image](https://github.com/user-attachments/assets/aa4d2c69-97d0-42f1-86e1-735805f17dde)